- Originally Published on May 15, 2025

 Paying a blackmailer typically makes the situation worse rather than better.
 When you pay, you identify yourself as someone willing to comply with demands, which often leads to continued or escalated threats.
 Our experience handling numerous blackmail cases has consistently shown that payment encourages blackmailers to return with additional demands rather than resolving the situation.

 Battling blackmail feels overwhelming, but know that you don’t have to face this challenge alone.
-At Minc Law, our experienced internet attorneys have helped hundreds of clients in your shoes take back control from blackmailers and reclaim their peace of mind.
+At Minc Law, our experienced internet blackmail attorneys have helped hundreds of clients in your shoes take back control from blackmailers and reclaim their peace of mind.
 We understand the psychological and reputational toll of this heinous crime, which is why we’re committed to providing compassionate, comprehensive support tailored to your unique needs.

 Get Your Free Case Review